LucasDDiazCuenca/socialportal/staff/lucas-diaz/project/doc/README.md

 ### USE CASES IN A ROOM

-- Move
+- Move the avatar
-- Send texts
+- Send texts in a chat space
 - interact with "x" object
 - do certain movements